VRConservation/geosp/z_appendices/appendix3.md

 ## Github
 1. Clone a repository.
 Copy the url in the green <> Code button from repo.
-2. Right click where you want folder, open in terminal and type the following
+2. Right click where you want folder, open in terminal and type the following `git push`

 ```
 git clone htpps://repo-url